Exclusion of far-right parties narrows field for election – DW – 05/11/2023

 Greek Solution is at present New Democracy's biggest rival on the right.
 Every vote cast for Greek Solution means one vote less for Prime Minister Kyriakos Mitsotakis' party.
 This is why it is important for ND to win over as many ultra-conservative voters as it can — which is where the issue of refugees comes in.

 Since 2020, PM Mitsotakis has been portraying himself as the man to protect the borders of Greece and Europe against the "migrant invasion."
-He recently posed for photos at the fence along the Evros River on the border to Turkey, just as Donald Trump did at the fence along the US–Mexican border.
+He recently posed for photos at the fence along the Evros River on the border to Turkey, just as Donald Trump did at the fence along the US-Mexican border.
 He is also standing for election in the Evros constituency to underline his claim that border protection is his priority.
-Will this be enough to lure voters away from Velopoulos?
+Whether this will be enough to lure voters away from Velopoulos remains to be seen.

-"The photo of Mitsotakis beside the fence in Evros will, of course, play a role," says Vassiliki Georgiadou, who feels it is likely to help ND poach votes from the extreme right.
-Georgiadou is also convinced that Mitsotakis' message will appeal to more than just the right wing.
-She feels it is likely to speak to large parts of the Greek electorate.
+"The photo of Mitsotakis beside the fence in Evros will, of course, play a role," said Vassiliki Georgiadou, who added it's likely to help ND poach votes from the extreme right.
+Georgiadou said she is also convinced that Mitsotakis' message will appeal to not just the right wing, but to large parts of the Greek electorate.